 This unflattering baseline does not account for trenchant downside risks.

 The grinding down of the global economy raises deeper concerns.
 Japan has long faced low growth and borderline deflation.
 The euro area may be closely following Japan’s footsteps as it overburdens an increasingly exhausted monetary policy, and seems incapable of using fiscal policy to support activity or improving central institutions to build a more optimal currency union.
 The US is in better shape, but as potential growth declines, it may only lag a few years behind.
-Demographic and aging challenge future productivity growth.
+Demographics and aging challenge future productivity growth.
 It is little wonder economists fret about the next shock and speak of stall speed, Japanification and secular stagnation.

 Many prominent voices are searching for answers as to how future fiscal and monetary policy should be conducted, especially when monetary policy is increasingly spent.
 Some question whether fiscal or monetary coordination is needed.
 Can the Fund be a pre-eminent voice in finding solutions to these epic challenges?